teonet-co/trudp/README.md

 ### Install Dependences

-There is not dependences
+There is not special dependences, just packets to build C code and execute tests

 ### First time, after got sources from subversion repository

     ./autogen.sh

 ## 3. Make your application

     make

+## 4. Make and run tests

+    make test

+## 5. Run example

+See example [README.md](examples/README.md) in examples folder

-## 3.1 Using autoscan to Create configure.ac
+## 6 Using autoscan to create or update configure.ac

 After make some global changes in sources code use ```autoscan``` to update projects configure.ac

+## 7. Documentation

+See libtrudp documentation at: http://repo.ksproject.org/docs/libtrudp/

+## 8. Build package and and CI

+To create package use command:

+    ci-build/make_package deb

+To check and build package we use [CirleCI](https://circleci.com):  [.circleci/config.yml](.circleci/config.yml)

-## 4. Installation from repository
+## 9. Install from repository

 ### UBUNTU